What is psoriatic arthritis?

 Anyone with psoriasis (scaly red and white skin patches) can have psoriatic arthritis.

-It is more common in Caucasians than African Americans or Asian Americans.
+It is more common in whites than in African Americans or Asian Americans.
 The disease typically begins between the ages of 30 and 50, but can begin in childhood .

 What are the symptoms of psoriatic arthritis?